jhrcook/jhrcook-website/content/about/index.md

 2025 - Current <br>

-I support internal teams and external clients in their use and development of Illumina's data analysis software.
+I support internal teams and external clients in their development and use of Illumina's genomic sequencing software, <a href="https://www.illumina.com/products/by-type/informatics-products/dragen-secondary-analysis.html">DRAGEN</a>.

 {{< /timelineItem >}}